InteractionDesignFoundation/handbook/guides/scrum/scrumTeam.md

 ### Prepare yourself
 - Make sure you have a [backlog](backlog.md) filled with issues enough for the whole sprint.
 - Briefly tell others which issues you are going to handle.
 For major issues, you can give a link to the issue.
 - You don't need to talk about smallish issues.
 Just mention them if they are worth mentioning.
+This is a very, very important point because giving updates about smallish issues will make meetings longer and de-energize the team (e.g. do we really need to know that you updated a typo on a given page? :-) )
 - Don't go into technical details!
 If you have questions, request a call with the suitable developer after sprint planning.

 ### Additional notes